ottonello/P3-behavioral-cloning/writeup_report.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+I did NOT use data from the second track for training the final model.

+Some additional augmentation was performed to generate a more regular distribution of steering angle sizes.

+The augmentation pipeline includes(in this order):
+- Random patches of shadows of triangular shape.
+- Shearing to the left or right randomly, with the appropriate correction on the steering angle.
+This generates a more uniform distribution on the angles.
+- Random brightness.
+- Random flipping images and angles to compensate for having too many samples of left or right turns.

+The images are also cropped to remove the top and bottom parts, and then resized to 64x64.

+Here is a sample of the images before and after preprocessing:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+After

+![alt text][image8]
+![alt text][image9]

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+To preprocess this data I

 I finally randomly shuffled the data set and put Y% of the data into a validation set.